-Several area parks have archery ranges.
+Whether archery is your passion or just something you would like to try, several Twin Cities parks have archery ranges to match your needs.
 Some offer programs that provide everything you need to try out the sport.
-The DNR even offers free archery programs in some State Parks.
+The DNR even offers free archery programs in some State Park

 If you are interested in learning archery as a family, you may want to start with the Minnesota State Archery Association’s article on Starting Kids in Archery.
 It has tips for getting the right equipment and finding mentors.